-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

 The waiting game in the squalid shelters in Tijuana is grating on everyone's nerves.

-Blanca Irias and her family, from Tegulcigalpa, Honduras, are cooling their heels at a shelter run by an evangelical church called the Ambassadors for Christ, situated next to a fetid creek popular with a family of mottled hogs.
-She's a heavy-set woman with weary eyes.
+Blanca Irias and her family, from Tegucigalpa, Honduras, are cooling their heels at a shelter run by an evangelical church called Ambassadors For Christ, situated next to a fetid creek popular with a family of mottled hogs.
+She's a heavyset woman with weary eyes.
 They're staying in a camping tent set up in the church sanctuary.

 Every day, she, her daughter, son-in-law and two grandchildren discuss what their next move should be.